In all but the rarest NY personal injury lawsuits, injured plaintiffs request a specific amount of compensation to cover their "pain and suffering."

 For some, this doesn't "feel right."
 In effect, a judgment is compensating the medical industry, rather than an injured plaintiff.

-Beyond medical expenses, the bulk of purely economic damages compensate victims for their lost wages.
+Beyond medical expenses, the bulk of purely economic damages compensates victims for their lost wages.
 But these awards are in proportion to what a victim would have made had they not been hurt.

 Necessarily, people with larger salaries, and cushier jobs, will be awarded more than low-wage workers, even if their injuries are substantially the same.